katma889/LW-assembly-pipeline/README.md

 porechop -i ../lw_ont_filtered.fastq.gz -o lw_ont_nanolyse_porechop.fastq.gz --threads 10

 ```
-Then we run Flye (2.8.3) assembler to `lw_ont_nanolyse_porechop.fastq.gz` which gave us result under flye folder with different files
+Then we run Flye (2.8.3) assembler to `lw_ont_nanolyse_porechop.fastq.gz` which gave us result under flye folder with different files. we used the assmly from 'Flye' as our primary assembly and used 'Supernova' assembly from 10x linked reads for scafolding and gap closing process.
+Likewise, we use the Illumina mRNA transcriptomic data for scafolding and ploshing the genome to obtain a good quality hybrid genome for this pernicious weevil.

 `Script for Flye`